diwasatreya/Giveaway-Bot/README.md

 | !reroll <messageID>  | !reroll 846607568696901633  |

-Please Subscribe to my channel and for help join my server.
+## Join my server I can support you for coding.